Remediate anonymous read access to blob data (Azure Resource Manager deployments)

 Use Azure Policy to audit for compliance

-If you have a large number of storage accounts, you may want to perform an audit to make sure that those accounts are configured to prevent anonymous access.
+If you have a large number of storage accounts, you might want to perform an audit to make sure that those accounts are configured to prevent anonymous access.
 To audit a set of storage accounts for their compliance, use Azure Policy.
 Azure Policy is a service that you can use to create, assign, and manage policies that apply rules to Azure resources.
 Azure Policy helps you to keep those resources compliant with your corporate standards and service level agreements.
 For more information, see Overview of Azure Policy.

 Create a policy with an Audit effect